As a product manager, you should be taking user feedback seriously.

 Briefly, here are the best practices for survey design that I’ll expand upon in subsequent sections of their own:

-- Keep surveys shorter to increase likelihood of getting a response.
-Ideally, you can deploy one-question microsurveys to maximize on this principle.
+Keep surveys shorter to increase the likelihood of getting a response.
+Ideally, you can deploy one-question microsurveys to maximize this principle.

 Ask specific questions